deependrasaharan/Eye-Controlled-Navigation-System/README.md

-# 👁️ Enhanced Eye-Controlled Navigation System
+# 👁️ Eye-Controlled Navigation System

 A powerful hands-free interface that allows users to **control the mouse cursor**, **perform clicks**, **drag-and-drop**, and **trigger gestures** using **eye movements and blinks**, built with OpenCV, MediaPipe, and PyAutoGUI.